robert/robert.github.com/_posts/2014-12-12-green-waves-on-an-arbitrary-valencia-street.md

 <img src="/images/gw/case1demo.jpg" />

 This is the trivial base case upon which all else depends.
-The lights are spaced a distance d apart, and the Green Wave speed limit is v.
+The lights are spaced a distance `d` apart, and the Green Wave speed limit is `v.

 The solution, which can be shown to be correct by simple inspection, is:

 At `t=0`:

-* Consecutive lights alternate red and green
+* Consecutive lights start alternately red and green
-* Lines of bikes of length d stretch backwards from each green light to the previous red light
+* Lines of bikes of length `d` stretch backwards from each green light to the previous red light

 <img src="/images/gw/case1zero.jpg" />